Getting a survey is one of the most important things you can do when preparing to buy a property. But which one do you need?

 Written in a standard format set out by the RICS, providing condition ratings of each element of the property

-Rates the condition of all permanent structures in the property, e.g. garages etc.
+Rates all permanent structures in the property, e.g. garages etc.

 Highlights important problems that could affect the property’s value